HJRES-156-119

 Constitutional context

 The Declare War Clause (Art.
 I, §8, cl.
-11) grants Congress the power to declare war, while the Commander-in-Chief Clause (Art.
+11) gives Congress the power to declare war, while the Commander-in-Chief Clause (Art.
 II, §2, cl.
-1) gives the President authority over military operations.
-The War Powers Resolution (1973) attempts to reconcile these powers by requiring congressional authorization within 60 days of deploying forces into hostilities, but the Supreme Court has never ruled on its constitutionality, leaving the executive-legislative boundary in this area unresolved.
+1) gives the President authority over military operations once authorized.
+The 1973 War Powers Resolution (50 U.S.C.
+1544(b)) implements this balance by requiring congressional authorization within 60 days of committing forces to hostilities.
+The constitutional validity of the War Powers Resolution itself has never been definitively resolved by the Supreme Court, leaving the boundary between presidential and congressional war powers an open and actively contested question.

 Checks and balances